gridsome/gridsome.org/docs/assets-css.md

 [Learn more about using Using Pre-Processors in Vue.js](https://vue-loader.vuejs.org/guide/pre-processors.html)

 ### Global Preprocessor Files (ie. variables, mixins)
 Often when you're working a project, you'll have a set of variables, mixins, and framework variable overrides that you'll want to be automatically used in your components/layouts so you don't have to keep manually importing them.
-This is rather easy to accomplish by opening up your `gridsome.config.js` file modifying your `webpackChain` configuration.

-Start by adding `style-resources-loader`:
+Start by installing `style-resources-loader`:

 ```js
 npm i -D style-resources-loader